Spin canted magnetism, decoupling of charge and spin ordering in NdNiO$_3$: Results and Discussion

 \subsubsection{Magnetization measurements}

 Figure \ref{fig: M raw} shows the magnetization of NdNiO$_3$ and NdGaO$_3$ in FC, ZFC and FCC protocols at 500 Oe.
-In FC protocol we cool the sample in the presence of a specified field and then record the magnetization in the subsequent heating run keeping the field unchanged.
-In ZFC protocol we cool the sample in zero field to the lowest temperature and then apply the specified field and record the magnetization while warming up.
+In the FC protocol we cool the sample in the presence of a specified field and then record the magnetization while slowly warming up the sample keeping the field fixed.
+In the ZFC protocol we cool the sample in zero field to the lowest temperature and then apply the specified field and record the magnetization while warming up.
 In FCC protocol the magnetization is recorded while cooling in the specified field.
-The magnetization plots of NdNiO$_3$ show a shoulder below 200~K which is suggestive of the ordering of Ni moments.
-We can see that below 200~K, the magnetization of NdNiO$_3$ depends on the experimental protocol.
+The magnetization plots of NdNiO$_3$ show a shoulder around 200~K attributable to the ordering of Ni moments.
+We see that below 200~K the magnetization of NdNiO$_3$ depends on the experimental protocol.
 The FCC magnetization is slightly higher than the FC magnetization while ZFC magnetization is lower than both FCC and FC magnetizations.
-Above 200~K, the FCC, FC, and ZFC magnetization curves overlap and are indistinguishable.
+Above 200~K, the FCC, FC, and ZFC curves overlap and are indistinguishable.
 The existence of thermal and magnetic history dependence in magnetization suggests that the system is not in thermodynamic equilibrium below 200~K. In contrast, for the reference sample NdGaO$_3$, the magnetization values in FCC, FC, and ZFC protocol coincide and follow the Curie law.

+To extract the magnetization of Ni sublattice from the experimental data we subtract the contribution of Nd moments from that of NdNiO$_3$.
+The Nd magnetic moment is estimated from the magnetization data of NdGaO$_3$ which has the same crystal structure and almost the same lattice parameters as NdNiO$_3$.\cite{Devendra2} Since gallium and oxygen ions have no magnetic moment, the magnetization of NdGaO$_3$ arises only from the contributions of the Nd moments sitting at the A sites of the perovskite structure.
+By subtracting the NdGaO$_3$ magnetization (per mole) from that of NdNiO$_3$ we should be able to calculate the magnetization of Ni sublattice, provided Nd moments behave in the same fashion in both NdGaO$_3$ and NdNiO$_3$.
+Unfortunately this method runs into rough weather because the Nd moments in NdNiO$_3$ tend to order at low temperature aided by the ordering of the Ni sublattice.